 Daniel established the FSHD Society in 1991 after meeting fellow FSHD patient and Society co-founder, Dr. Stephen Jacobsen.
-Daniel developed the by-laws of the Society, incorporated the organization as a nonprofit corporation and organized the Board of Directors and Scientific Advisory Board.
+Daniel developed the bylaws of the Society, incorporated the organization as a nonprofit corporation and organized the Board of Directors and Scientific Advisory Board.
 Currently, he is Director emeritus and Co-Founder of the FSHD Society and former Chairman, President & CEO.

-He has testified more than fifty times before Congressional Committees seeking funding for FSHD research and has met regularly with researchers, clinicians and the heads of the National Institutes of Health and other federal agencies to help organize meetings, symposia, research plans, white papers, and research on dystrophy.
-In 2001, Daniel was a key architect and force in the passage and implementation of the Muscular Dystrophy Community Assistance, Research, and Education Amendments of 2001 ("MD-CARE Act"), signed into law on December 18, 2001 [MD CARE Act 2008].
+He has testified more than 50 times before Congressional Committees seeking funding for FSHD research and has met regularly with researchers, clinicians and the heads of the National Institutes of Health and other federal agencies to help organize meetings, symposia, research plans, white papers, and research on dystrophy.
+In 2001, Daniel was a key architect and force in the passage and implementation of the Muscular Dystrophy Community Assistance, Research, and Education Amendments of 2001 ("MD-CARE Act"), signed into law Dec.
+18, 2001 [MD CARE Act 2008].
 The MD CARE Act mandates the National Institutes of Health (NIH) and other federal agencies working on FSHD and muscular dystrophy to rapidly accelerate research and efforts on these diseases.

 A graduate of Harvard College, Daniel started his career in neurobiology and muscle research as an undergraduate.
 He has an extensive background in software and database design, working on corporate MIS and financial systems, marketing research software and data acquisition.
 He was chief architect and designer of Oracle's multi-dimensional database application.